caitpj/d100_d400_income_predict/README.md

 Some code was AI generated, notably:
 - Visualisations
 - Pandas vs Polars benchmark test
+- Pretty terminal outputs (e.g. download animation, output table)

 In other areas, AI was used to help with debugging, notably:
 - Docker related issues
-- Performence issues for hypertunning
+- Performence issues with hypertunning